Dr. Hajk-Georg Drost

 I am humbled by the vast variation of natural forms available on our planet.
 Today, I am among the lucky few that can devote time and resources to explore the molecular mechanisms generating this wondrous diversity as a hedge against natural selection.

 My academic path was enabled by studying bioinformatics with a strong focus on statistical learning, machine learning, and predictive modeling with applications in comparative genomics and evolutionary transcriptomics.
 I obtained my BSc and MSc in Bioinformatics, and a PhD in Computer Science at the Institute of Computer Science – Martin-Luther University Halle, Germany where I studied natural variation through the lens of the developmental hourglass model with Ivo Grosse and Marcel Quint.
-New questions concerning the dynamics and epigenetic control of genomes led me to pursue a postdoc in the lab of Jerzy Paszkowski at the University of Cambridge, where I studied the epigenetic control of transposable elements and how these elements can generate natural variation in genomic landscapes.
-As a next step, I wanted to integrate my insights from evo-devo and (epi)-genomics research and joined the lab of Elliot Meyerowitz at the Sainsbury Laboratory in Cambridge.
+New questions concerning the dynamics and epigenetic control of genomes led me to pursue a postdoc in the lab of Jerzy Paszkowski at the Sainsbury Laboratory and Genetics Department of the University of Cambridge, where I studied the epigenetic control of transposable elements and how these elements can generate natural variation in genomic landscapes.
+As a next step, I wanted to integrate my insights from evo-devo and (epi)-genomics research and joined the second lab of Elliot Meyerowitz at the Sainsbury Laboratory in Cambridge.
 With Elliot, I sought to understand how regulatory changes during organ evolution in plants and animals can generate natural variants in organ morphology across diverse plant and animal species.
 Here, we were especially interested in the roles of lncRNAs and circRNAs in regulating these developmental processes.